Kernel Truncated Regression Representation for Robust Subspace Clustering: Experimental Study

 \subsection{Visualisation of Representation and Similarity Matrices}

-Before evaluating the clustering performance of the proposed method, we illustrate the visualization results of the KTRR coefficients matrix and the obtained similarity matrix.
-We get the result by using the first $128$ facial images in the ExYaleB database, first $64$ samples of which belong to the first subject, and the other $64$ samples belong to the second subject.
-We set the parameters as $\lambda = 5$, $\eta = 4$.
-The representation matrix $\mathbf{C}$ in (\ref{eq3.9}) and the constructed similarity matrix $\mathbf{W}$ are shown in Fig.~\ref{coef} and Fig.~\ref{sym} respectively.
+Before evaluating the clustering performance of the proposed method, we demonstrate the visualisation results of the coefficient matrix of KTRR with the Gaussian kernel and the obtained similarity matrix.
+We conduct the experiment on the first $128$ facial images of the ExYaleB database, in which the first $64$ samples of which belong to the first subject, and the other $64$ samples belong to the second subject.
+We set the parameters as $\lambda = 5$ and $\eta = 4$.
+The representation matrix $\mathbf{C}^*$ in (\ref{eq3.9}) and the constructed similarity matrix $\mathbf{W}$ in (\ref{eq3.13}) are shown in Fig.~\ref{coef} and Fig.~\ref{sym}, respectively.

-From Fig.~\ref{coef}, we can see that the upper-left part and the bottom-right part are illuminated from the upper-right part and the bottom-left part, but there still exist some non-zero elements in the upper-right part and the bottom-left part.
-That is to say, the connections among the same subject are much stronger than that among different subjects, while there are many trivial connections among the samples from different subjects since the samples from various subjects are facial images, which have some common characteristics.
+From Fig.~\ref{coef}, we can see that most of the non-zero elements are located in the upper-left part and the bottom-right part, but there still exist some non-zero elements in the upper-right part and the bottom-left part.
+That is to say, the connections among the same subject are much stronger than that among different subjects, while there still exist numbers of trivial connections among the samples from different subjects since the samples from these subjects are all facial images, which have some common characteristics.

-As we know, an ideal similarity matrix for the spectral clustering algorithm is a block diagonal matrix, i.e., the connections should only exist among the data points from the same cluster~\cite{ Elhamifar2011, Liu2013, Peng2015, Patel2014, Xiao2015}, such that a hard thresholding operation has been executed.
-From the result of similarity matrix $\mathbf{W}$ in Fig.~\ref{sym}, we find that: \begin{itemize} \item Our method reveals the latent structure of data though these images belong to the two subjects.
-There exist only a few bright spots in the upper-right part and the bottom-left part of the obtained similarity matrix, i.e., the trivial connections among the samples from different subjects have been mostly removed by using the thresholding processing; \item Almost all of the bright spots lie in the diagonal blocks of the similarity matrix, i.e., the strong connections exist among the samples from the same subject; \item The obtained similarity matrix is a symmetric matrix which can be directly used for subspace clustering under the framework of spectral clustering~\cite{Ng2002}. \end{itemize}
+It is well known that an ideal similarity matrix for the spectral clustering algorithm is a block diagonal matrix, \textit{i.e.}, the connections should only exist among the data points from the same cluster~\cite{ Liu2013, Peng2016, patel2014kernel, Xiao2015}, such that a hard thresholding operation has been executed.
+From the result of the similarity matrix $\mathbf{W}$ (in Fig.~\ref{sym}), we find that: \begin{itemize} \item Most of the bright spots lie in the diagonal blocks of the similarity matrix, \textit{i.e.}, the strong connections exist among the samples from the same subject; \item Our method reveals the latent structure of data that these images belong to two subjects.
+There exist only a few bright spots in the upper-right part and the bottom-left part of the obtained similarity matrix, \textit{i.e.}, the trivial connections among the samples from different subjects have been mostly removed by using the thresholding processing;